Global Academic Consulting

 Professional Presentations at Conferences and in the Academic World

-(for Ph.D. students, researchers, and faculty members in all disciplines)
+(for Ph.D. students, researchers, faculty members in all disciplines, and university staff members)

 This seminar focuses on how you can best convey the value and significance of your work through oral communication, emphasizing not only typical structures of thought and expressions in English, but also your audience’s expectations.
 The focus of the seminar is on the formal conference panel presentation and the question-and-answer session.
 It also includes sections on the presentation structure, attention-getting openers, visual aids and linguistic cues for the audience (signposting language).
 Finally, we move beyond the conference presentation to discuss and practice networking, small talk, the elevator speech, and introduction speeches.